gankLei-X/DeepPSP/README.md

 If you want to predict kinase-specific site, taking MAPK as a example, run:

     python predict.py -input ...\DATASET\test_MAPK.fasta -predict-type kinase -kinase MAPK -output ...\result_kinase_model_MAPK -residue ST

+ Output file including three columns, position, residue type and score.
+The larger the score, the more likely this site is to be phosphorylated.

 # Train For Your own Data